alerdenisov/llapi-example/README.md

 # LLAPI Example

-This is done as test job to apply position in [Unnyhob company](http://unnyhog.com/)
+This is done as test job to apply position in [Unnyhog company](http://unnyhog.com/)

 ## Installation
 1. Clone repository by `git clone https://github.com/alerdenisov/llapi-example.git`